Published on Thursday 5 May 2016 13:20

 For most British customers, a fourth generation Clio will cost somewhere in the £11,000 to £16,000 bracket typical for Fiesta-sized superminis, will have five-doors and a choice of three mainstream engines.
 Of these, there are a couple of petrol units - an older 75bhp 1.2 and a cleaner, pokier, more modern 88bhp 0.9-litre three cylinder TCe - plus the popular dCi 90 diesel.
 Beyond these - and much less popular - will be the auto-only petrol 1.2-litre TCe 120 and 1.6-litre turbo 200 units, the pokier of the two powering the Renaultsport 200 hot hatch model.

 Whichever mainstream five-door Clio you choose, there are kit items included that will cost you more on many rivals.
-Virtually all Clios get alloy wheels, air conditioning and front foglights.
+Virtually all Clios get alloy wheels, air conditioning, a DAB radio and front foglights.
 And absolutely all of them get daytime running lights, cruise control with a speed limiter, a trip computer, a height-adjustable driver's seat, power front windows and mirrors, Bluetooth 'phone compatibility, a decent quality USB-compatible CD stereo with punchy Renault 'Bass Reflex' speakers and fingertip control, plus Hill Start Assist to stop you from drifting backwards on uphill junctions.

 Cost of Ownership

 All very impressive, but not efficiency you're likely to notice very much at the wheel of a Clio in base 1.2 16V 75bhp petrol form.
-To be fair, this entry-level unit has been improved so that combined cycle fuel consumption can break through the 50mpg mark (it's now 51.4mpg) and the CO2 return - 127g/km - is now less embarrassing for a car of this size.
+To be fair, this entry-level unit has been improved so that combined cycle fuel consumption can break through the 50mpg mark (it's now 51.4mpg) and the CO2 return - 127g/km - isn't too embarrassing for a car of this size.
 But it's still way off what we now expect from a modern supermini.
 Part of the reason why is that this older engine can't be ordered with the Stop & Start system that's standard on all Clio TCe and dCi models, cutting the engine when you don't need it, stuck in traffic or waiting at the lights.

 These variants also get the £250 option of an ECO package, which adds low rolling resistance tyres, a weight-saving thermo plastic tailgate and tweaks to torque and throttle performance.
 Overall, though it ought to be standard, it's probably worth having for the 5% difference it makes to fuel and CO2 figures.
 Particularly in the case of the 0.9-litre TCe, where the ECO tweaks bring CO2 levels below the magic 100g/km figure to a road tax-free 99g/km.
 Combined cycle fuel consumption meanwhile, will see a 0.9-litre TCe ECO variant return an impressive 65.7mpg on the combined cycle.
-As for the dCi 90 diesel Clio variant I'm trying here, well here, you can expect to achieve 88.3mpg on the combined cycle and put out just 83g/km of CO2 - better than most hybrids can manage.
+As for the dCi 90 diesel Clio variant many will want, well here, you can expect to achieve 88.3mpg on the combined cycle and put out just 83g/km of CO2 - better than most hybrids can manage.

 And dynamics?
 The fun 'chuckability' that used to exemplify small Renaults?
 Yes, you also get that, balanced with the comfort that's also a Gallic trademark.
 In terms of the exact balance between the two, it'll depend a little on your choice between the two most preferable mainstream engines.
 Go for the light and agile three cylinder TCe petrol variant and there's extra fun and character.
-Opt for this diesel and you get a more mature and sensible performer: choose to suit.
+Opt for the diesel and you get a more mature and sensible performer: choose to suit.

 Let's leave the final words to Renault boss Carlos Ghosn: 'there's nothing wrong with any car company that good cars won't fix'.
 He's absolutely right.
 And so is this Clio.